 Qui extra anejo is another one of those clear filtered aged tequilas, that for the most part, has lost some of it's soul in the process.
 I just don't think it's anything special, and I'd rather spend $30-40 more for the real thing.
 I've read a few positive reviews, but I don't agree with them.
-As I'm going against the wind on this, if you buy it, let me know what you think about it.
+As **I'm going against the wind on this, so if you buy it and love it, please let me let me know what you love about it.
 Simply put, it's too sweet and hot, not smooth until the finish, and the nose is so much better than the taste.
 The only thing going for it, is the low price for an extra anejo.
 There are a few for the same price, but most good ones will run you about $40 more, so they do have great market position with the low price.
 I'm sure it's aged according to this category, but doesn't taste like most quality XA's.
 Pete Girgis (President and Co-founder at Qui Tequila), once was a corporate attorney, but decided to leave his corporate job so that he could launch a tequila company.
 His dad owned liquor stores that he managed, and he says he has a passion for the spirits business.
 He met his co-founders, Mike Keriakos, and Medhat Ibrahim while practicing law.
-The label is owned by New York based Basha Holdings.
-It's billed as the world’s first platinum extra añejo tequila.
+The label is owned by New York based Basha Holdings, and it's billed as the world’s first platinum extra añejo tequila, but I am not impressed.

 NOSE- alcohol, mint, vanilla, creamy, some oak, some pear, light spice, soft, sweet, light butterscotch, mild vegital.